 How do I get a Gen Ed designation on my course?

-Requests for Gen Ed designation should be submitted using this online form: General Education Course Submission Form
+Requests for Gen Ed designation should be submitted using the Google General Education Course Submission Form.

 Who can submit requests for Gen Ed designations?

 Faculty, instructors, or staff are allowed to submit requests for Gen Ed designation.
 The University Undergraduate Curriculum Committee has left this decision up to individual departments: some departments have mandated that only the undergraduate director or chair can submit requests, while other departments allow instructors or administrative staff members to submit requests.
 Please check with your chair or undergraduate director regarding the policy in your department.